weyoss/redis-smq/packages/redis-smq-web-server/README.md

 await server.run();
 // await server.shutdown();

-// Or proxy API/docs/assets to an external service const srv = new RedisSMQWebServer({
+// Or proxy API to an external service const srv = new RedisSMQWebServer({
   webServer: {
     port: 8080,